ethersphere/bee-docs/docs/installation/install.md

 [own Goerli node](https://github.com/goerli/testnet) or, use a provider instead - we recommend [Infura](https://infura.io/).

 By default, Bee expects a local Goerli node at `ws://localhost:8545`.
 To use an Ethereum RPC provider instead, change your configuration as follows.
-We recommend Infura.

 ```yaml
 swap-endpoint: wss://goerli.infura.io/ws/v3/your-api-key